codefellows/seattle-201n5/class-11-av--practical--clicktracker/README.md

 #### We will start today by reviewing Quizzes 5 and 6.

 - Announcements *[15 minutes]*
   - Project Week is getting closer!
+Er.
+Mah.
+Gerd.
   - Thursday: First round of project pitches; remember, think *elevator pitches*.
   - Friday: Second round of project pitches & set project teams; lecture that day will cover the procedural and operation details you'll need to know
   - Let's talk about Memorial Day again, too.